RzgarHosseini/Predictability/README.md

-# Quantifying the predictability of cancer progression using Conjunctive Bayesian Networks
+# Quantifying the predictability of cancer evolution
 Sayed-Rzgar Hosseini

-The following is a pipeline for quantifying the predictability of cancer evolution based on Conjunctive Bayesian Networks (CBNs):
+The following is a pipeline for quantifying the predictability of cancer evolution based either on i) fitness landscapes or ii) Conjunctive Bayesian Networks (CBNs):

+# Based on Conjunctive Bayesian Networks:
 ## Step 0: Downloading the CT-CBN software.
 CBN model has been developed by Prof. Niko Beerenwinkel group and the software is free to download via the link below: https://www.bsse.ethz.ch/cbg/software/ct-cbn.html